Neomyzus circumflexus

-The Crescent-marked lily aphid or Mottled arum aphid, (Neomyzus circumflexus), also known as Aulacorthum circumflexum, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
+Neomyzus circumflexus, the crescent-marked lily aphid or mottled arum aphid, also known as Aulacorthum circumflexum, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
 It is a true bug and sucks sap from plants.
-It is also known to transmit plant viruses as well.
+It is also known to transmit plant viruses.

 Host

 Normally host in Adiantum, Calla, Cineraria, Cyclamen, Fuchsia, Zantedeschia, Viola tricolor, and Physalis peruviana.

 Economic importance

 It is known to be a major insect pest on species of Asparagus, Begonia, and Fuchsia.